Chart Color Schemes

 Canungra has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-No infrastructure projects identified by AreaSearch are expected to impact the area.
-Key projects include Coomera Connector (Second M1), Inland Rail Kagaru to Acacia Ridge and Bromelton (K2ARB), Brisbane to Gold Coast Transport Corridor Upgrades, and Queensland Energy Roadmap 2025.
+No infrastructure projects have been identified by AreaSearch as likely to impact the area.
+Key projects include Coomera Connector (Second M1), Inland Rail - Kagaru to Acacia Ridge and Bromelton (K2ARB), Brisbane to Gold Coast Transport Corridor Upgrades (Corridor Program), and Queensland Energy Roadmap 2025.

 Professional plan users can use the search below to filter and access additional projects.